Joshua Kipkemboi

 Joshua Kipkemboi (born 22 February 1959) is a retired Kenyan athlete who specialised in the 3000 metres steeplechase.
 He represented his country at the 1987 World Championships reaching the final where he failed to finish the race.
-In addition, he won the silver medal at the 1990 Commonwealth Games as well as multiple medals on continental level.
+In addition, he won the silver medal at the 1990 Commonwealth Games in addition to multiple medals at the continental level.

 His personal best in the event is 8:14.13 set in Koblenz in 1986.